Gift Box — B1462-5C18

 1st Prize (Category: Set of 4)

-This artwork is by one of twelve winners of our fourteenth annual button badge design competition – selected from 680 accepted entries submitted by 203 individuals, studios and collectives.
+These artworks are by one of twelve winners of our 14th annual Button Badge Design Competition – selected from 680 accepted entries submitted by 203 individuals, studios and collectives.

 Winners: Judith Cornejo, Aranza Serafin, Inês Antunes, Josie Kennedy, Alemeh Mohammadzadeh, Vuk Babovic, Atiya Batts, Agnieszka Majchrzak, Louise Baskerville, Ji-Hye Park, Camille Whitcher and Alisa Krasnikova.